nguyen-gia-hien-tu/CS1XA3/Project01/README.md

 * __Execution:__ Execute this feature by typing __4__ when you are prompted with the statement `Enter the feature to be executed (this is Feature 1): `
 * __Reference:__
     * The idea on how to use `ls` to list in human readable format and sort from largest to smallest is from: https://www.cyberciti.biz/faq/linux-ls-command-sort-by-file-size/
-    * The idea on how to ignore a directory (specigically `.git` directory) is from: https://stackoverflow.com/questions/2314643/how-can-i-get-find-to-ignore-svn-directories
+    * The idea on how to ignore a directory with `find` command is from: https://stackoverflow.com/questions/2314643/how-can-i-get-find-to-ignore-svn-directories

 ## Custom Feature 1: Organize Files
 * __Description:__